octobercms/docs/backend-lists.md

         relation: groups
         select: @name

 `partial` - allows to display a given partial.
-The partial will be given `$value` and `$column` values with the former being the row's column value and the latter being an instance of `Backend\Classes\ListColumn`.
+The partial will contain `$value` and `$column` variables with the former being the row's column value and the latter being an instance of `Backend\Classes\ListColumn`.

     age:
         label: Age